International Tiger Day: My heart weeps for Tigers

 Corporate social Responsibility

-A few years ago, school students in Bhopal were engaged in a concerted conservation awareness programme aimed at building a movement for tiger protection.
-It was an important milestone in this direction when the school children met Madhya Pradesh Chief Minister Shivraj Singh Chouhan in his official chamber in the state Assembly on March 12, 2013.
+School students in Bhopal are coming under the umbrella of Young CREW for Tigers, which is part of the Conservation Awareness Programme launched by CREW, a not-for-profit organisation.
+CREW is spearheading the programme aimed at building a movement for tiger protection and wildlife conservation.
+It was an important milestone in this direction when a team of Young CREW for Tigers met Madhya Pradesh Chief Minister Shivraj Singh Chouhan in his official chamber in the state Assembly on March 12, 2013.
 On this occasion, the children gave the message: “Bagh hai to jungle hai, jungle ha to jal hai, jal hai to jeevan hai.” ( if the tiger is safe, the forest is safe, if the forest is there, there is water and where there is water, there is life).
 This was greatly appreciated by the Chief Minister.
+As part of CREW’s partnership with Sanctuary Asia and its Kids for Tigers programme, CREW’s young brigade also presented the Chief Minister a banner with the slogan “Save our Tigers”.

 During this meeting, the chief minister had blessed the students emphasising the importance of conservation and sustainable approach towards life.
-He had also conveyed his best wishes for the success of the Kids for Tigers programme.
-The children had used this meeting as an opportunity to present to the Chief Minister a poster of Kids for Tigers programme and an illustrated booklet on Pench Tiger Reserve titled “Glory that is Mowgliland“, published by CREW (a Bhopal based NGO devoted to environment and wildlife). [ Click here for Glory that is Mowgliland in digital format ]
+He had also conveyed his best wishes for the success of the Young CREW for Tigers initiative and the Kids for Tigers programme.
+The children had used this meeting as an opportunity to present to the Chief Minister a poster of Kids for Tigers programme and an illustrated booklet on Pench Tiger Reserve titled “Glory that is Mowgliland“, published by CREW [ Click here for Glory that is Mowgliland in digital format ]

 It’s more than just sad the way tigers are perishing or getting killed….I’m horrified by the fact that most of those who can act have abdicated their responsibility….Instead they are busy counting their gains and falling to greater depths on being doled out lavish sinecures and positions that matter.
 By paying lip service to combat Wildlife crime and by going all out to allow reckless cattle grazing, logging, minor forest produce collection, mining and encroachment of forest land, they are thriving and at the same time driving the last nail in the coffin of this majestic specie.